On the bin sensitivity of the transverse BAO: Fisher Forecast

 For cosmological parameters $\alpha/\beta$, we want to know how much information can be obtained from $C_\ell$ of different bins $i/j$ following the distributions of equations~\ref{eq:gaussian_bin} and \ref{eq:semi_gauss}.
 The measured angular power spectra in different multipole bins ($\ell$) and potentially different observables or redshift bins (i,j).
 The ``mean" is the theoretical power spectrum $C_\ell^i$.
 Thus, the Fisher matrix $F_{\alpha \beta}$ can be written as

-$\mathrm{CovM}$ is the inverse covariance matrix of the data.
+$\mathrm{CovM}$ is the inverse covariance matrix of the data (we included some examples of them in Appendix~\ref{ap:covs}).
 It encodes the precision and correlations of the measurements.
 The covariance (Eq. \ref{eq:cov_mat}) tells you how much uncertainty there is in your measurement of $C_\ell^i$ and how much it correlates with the measurement of $C_\ell^j$.

 Taking the inverse ($\mathrm{CovM}^{-1}$) effectively ``weights" the Fisher matrix calculation: more precise measurements (lower variance) contribute to more information.

 The density of galaxies has a direct impact on the power spectra, which needs the inclusion of the shot noise contribution.
 This is represented by the inverse of the galaxy number density within a particular redshift bin $i$: